djangodeployment/django-deployment-book/02-users-and-directories.rst

 .. note::

-   The above is not valid Python until you replace ``$DJANGO_PROJECT`` with the name of your django project.
+   The above is not valid Python until you replace ``$DJANGO_PROJECT`` with the name of your django project and ``$DOMAIN`` with your domain.
 In all examples until now you might have been able to copy and paste the code from the book and use shell variables for ``$DJANGO_PROJECT``, ``$DJANGO_USER``, ``$DJANGO_GROUP``, and so on.
    This is, indeed, the reason I chose this notation.
-However, I am generally using it as a notation in the book, so in some places, like in this Python, you have to actually replace it yourself.
+However, in some places, like in this Python, you have to actually replace it yourself.

 I have assumed that your project uses the convention of having, instead of a single ``settings.py`` file, a ``settings`` directory containing